If you have HPV, you might never know it. It’s so common that the CDC estimates that almost 80 million people in the United States have it.

-Some types of genital HPV infection are associated with cancer, including cervical cancer and cancer of the vulva, anus, or penis.
-If infection occurs with one of these virus types, precancerous changes can occur in cells in the tissue without causing any symptoms.
+Some types of genital HPV infection are linked to cancer, including cervical cancer and cancer of the vulva, anus, oropharynx (the middle part of the throat, behind the mouth), or penis.
+If you get infected with one of these virus types, it’s possible that you could have precancerous changes in cells in the tissue without any symptoms.